-All students enrolled in the Master of School Administration Degree Program will be required to complete forty-two (42) hours of graduate course credits, including six (6) hours of electives selected from business, arts and sciences, or special education.
+All students enrolled in the Master of School Administration Degree Program will be required to complete forty-two (42) hours of graduate course credits, including six (6) hours of electives selected with approval of advisor.
 A maximum of six (6) hours of graduate transfer credits with a grade of 3.0 or higher may be accepted towards completion of the degree.
 Only courses from an accredited institution will be considered.
 Transfer credits accepted will be applied toward required electives.
-These courses must be in business, arts and sciences, or special education.
-Students may choose between two programs of study.
-The program requires that Clinical Administrative Module I students complete the program within a two-year period.
-These students will be required to enroll in nine semester hours each semester, and be available to participate in scheduled enhancement activities
+These courses must be approved by the advisor.